 It's one thing to perceive the problem, quite another to resolve it.
 There is no chance of finding a solution which will be adopted in the language, so all one can do is to adopt a particular use of words in writing about mental phenomena which will be clear – unambiguous – for readers.

-It was the purpose of Agent Human to describe consciousness as essentially a social phenomenon.
-As described in the text, the cognitive activity which supports the social self is much more extensive than is implied by the hackneyed term 'self-consciousness', so that Agent Human makes use of the term 'self-awareness', to allow a broader meaning.
+It is the purpose of this book to describe consciousness as essentially a social phenomenon.
+As described in the text, the cognitive activity which supports the social self is much more extensive than is implied by the hackneyed term 'self-consciousness', so this books makes use of the term 'self-awareness', to allow a broader meaning.
 By more or less common consent, self-awareness is restricted to humans, higher primates, and possibly some birds.
 Before self-awareness came a more limited set of cognitive social skills, possessed by all mammals, and arguably, to a degree, by reptiles and even amphibians, which are called social awareness.

 It is less easy to deal with primary or core consciousness (Edelman and Damasio), which are paradoxically unconscious.
 Any new term sounds contrived or awkward; but better contrived than ambiguous.
-The ugly terms 'categorizing responsiveness' and 'social responsiveness' are used in Agent Human, although they are not needed in this book, the first indicating that an organism can categorize its exteroceptive and homeostatic inputs, has memory of these categories, and can respond to external stimuli in a way that combines remembered categories with affective (hedonic) states, and the second indicating that the organism has short-term memory, an unconscious and unreportable autobiographical self, and can moderate its actions according to an integrated (but unconscious) set of global mappings and concepts (Edelman).
+The ugly terms 'categorizing responsiveness' and 'social responsiveness' used, the first indicating that an organism can categorize its exteroceptive and homeostatic inputs, has memory of these categories, and can respond to external stimuli in a way that combines remembered categories with affective (hedonic) states, and the second indicating that the organism has short-term memory, an unconscious and unreportable autobiographical self, and can moderate its actions according to an integrated (but unconscious) set of global mappings and concepts (Edelman).
 This term may have application to fishes, birds and amphibians.

 For the next stage below 'categorizing responsiveness', the term 'somatic responsiveness' is used, indicating that an organism is able to assemble an integrated or partially integrated representation of its bodily state from moment to moment and behave appropriately in response to external and internal stimuli.
 This term may have application to such animals as worms, crustaceae, and insects.

-The table below sums up the equivalences between the scheme described above and used in Agent Human, together with the schemes of Edelman and Damasio.
+Table One below sums up the equivalences between the scheme adopted in this book and the schemes of Edelman and Damasio.